Your StormCard is your personal connection to University services, purchases, and access control.

 If you find a StormCard, please return it to any Public Safety officer or office.

 Always make sure that your StormCard is clean and not damaged.
 It is very important not to put any stickers or labels on your card as they might come off while in a card reader and damage the reader.
 Please do not punch holes into the card.
 Doing so will damage the card and you will be charged a replacement fee.
+Please do not keep the card near wireless chargers.
+Doing so will also damage the card and a replacement fee will be charged.

 If you have any questions regarding your StormCard, visit us in the R.O.T.C. building located on Goethals Avenue outside of Gate 6 or call us at 718-990-6257; after hours 718-990-6281.